triggermesh/docs/docs/targets/awseventbridge.md

 # Event Target for AWS EventBridge

-This event target receives arbitrary [CloudEvents][ce] over HTTP and sends them to a [AWS EventBridge partner event bus][intro] in a [JSON format][ce-jsonformat].
+This event Target receives arbitrary [CloudEvents][ce] over HTTP and sends them to an [AWS EventBridge partner event bus][intro] in a [JSON format][ce-jsonformat].

 ## Deploying an Instance of the Target